A View from the Terrace

-A View from the Terrace is a Scottish football magazine and factual television television series.
-It is broadcast on BBC Scotland and repeated on BBC One in Scotland.
+A View from the Terrace is a Scottish football magazine and factual television series hosted by Craig G. Telfer.
+It is broadcast weekly on BBC Scotland and repeated on BBC One in Scotland throughout the football season.

 The show is produced by creative agency Studio Something and is adapted from the long-running podcast The Terrace.

 History

 The origins of the show stem from The Terrace podcast created by Craig Fowler, Alan Temple, Jen McLean and Niall McNeill, while studying journalism at Napier University in 2007.

-The show was launched in the opening week of the new BBC Scotland channel.
-It is hosted by Craig G. Telfer and features the recurring cast of Craig Fowler, Joel Sked, Shaughan McGuigan and Robert Borthwick.
+The show was launched in March 2019, in the opening week of the new BBC Scotland channel.
+It is hosted by Craig G. Telfer and features the recurring cast of Craig Fowler, Joel Sked, Shaughan McGuigan and Robert Borthwick, along with regular guest appearances from Amy Canavan, Graeme Thewliss and Tony Anderson.

 The panel take a loving and scathing look at Scottish football from the top of the leagues to the bottom as well as exploring the culture that surrounds the game in Scotland.
-Each show is built around studio debate as well as number of outside VTs that explore the further culture of the game.
-These have to date taken the form of observational documentaries, light-entertainment pastiches, short films, spoken word, animation and scripted drama.
-The most common features used in the show are "The Boyata Index", "On The Fence", "Time Capsule" and "See Ya Later Debater".
+Each show is built around studio debate as well as number of outside VTs that further explore the culture of the game.
+These films take the form of observational documentaries, light-entertainment pastiches, short films, spoken word, animation, music and scripted drama.

+The most common features used in the show are "The Boyata Index", "On The Fence", "Time Capsule", "See Ya Later Debater", "Jobberography" and "Larsson and Scheidt".